whblondeau/gyre/finding_flotsam.md

 Rahifa and Eastwind proved out.
 They were always quick to spring to any dangerous or hard task; good aloft in dirty weather.
 Sails they had gasketed didn’t blow loose.
 Eastwind, with her Old Biologist eyes and endurance, was especially valuable in the rigging at night.
 Both were good sailmakers and handy with a marlinespike.
 They soon earned the trust of the watch officers and even gained the grudging respect of the Bhalong.

 Being new to the crew, and both attractive women, they were challenged.
 Eastwind and Rahifa were old hands.
 They took their lumps, responded within measure, left no permanent hatreds.
-The only time matters got out of hand was when an especially cruel Bhalong sailor, Hagga Sha by name, taunted Rahifa about feeding Belladonna the rigging cat to the Captain’s Slink.

-Large women tended to underestimate Rahifa’s close-knit musculature and quick reflexes.
-Hagga Sha went to the fo’c’sle sick bay with a broken collarbone.
-Rahifa was given extra duty for disabling one of the crew.

 						#